NOW & THEN

 Ungers grocery store and adjoining home on Columbia Street are shown on the left in June

-of 1967.
-The area is now part of the parking lot of Evans Corporation as seen on the right.
+of 1970 which is now a parking lot for the former Walkin Shoe Company as seen on the right.

-The Grace Evangelical Church is seen on the left at the corner of E. Union Street
+On the left is the Grace Evangelical Church at the corner of Union and Saint Peter

-and St. Peter Street in April of 1974.
-On the right is the Schuylkill Hose Company
+Streets in April of 1974.
+On the right is the Schuylkill Hose Company building on

 All rights reserved.